-The Red Wing Collectors Society Newsletter has been publishing a bi-monthly publication since before is first Convention in 1977.
-The RWCS Newsletter is the major communication resource of members on latest finds, new information being researched and what are the activities of the RWCS.
+The Red Wing Collectors Society Newsletter is the major communication resource for members on the RWCS activities, new information being researched and latest finds.

 - ” A light at the End of the Tunnel” – The first step of preserving Red Wing’s Tunnel Kiln